Skip to main content

 SteepnessMild, Standard, or Sharp

 Revenue is distributed across the defined time window using the same weighted-curve engine as cost items, ensuring weights sum to 1.0.
-Independent revenue flows directly into both levered and unlevered cash flows and is tracked separately from building-level rental or sale income.
+Recurring items (fixed-monthly, fixed-annual) are distributed evenly rather than via weighted curves.
+Only recurring items are capitalized into the exit NOI for valuation purposes.

 4. Operating Expenses

 Operating expenses begin per building when each building's construction completes.
-Eight basis types are supported:
+The following basis types are supported:

 BasisFormula (Annual)